 How to Install Cedar Wood Split Rail Fencing

-Cedar split rail fencing is an inexpensive type of fence that's simple to install. ...
-Split-rail cedar fencing is making a comeback...
+Cedar split rail fencing is an inexpensive type of fence that's simple to install.
+It's a great border fence that won't block...

 How to Make a Gate Out of Lowe's Fencing